-More detail about what students will learn in each subject can be found below.
+More detail about what students will learn the core subjects can be found below.

 What will all students learn in Year 10 and 11?